epfl-matmat/matmat.org/jobs.md

 #### What is offered
-The activities of the MatMat group revolve around understanding modern materials simulations from a mathematical point of view -- and to come up with ways to make such simulations faster, quantify their errors or make them more reliable.
+The activities of the MatMat group revolve around understanding modern materials simulations from a mathematical point of view -- and to develop algorithms to make such simulations faster, quantify their errors or make them more reliable.
 You will become part of a young and energetic team, fully integrated with both the mathematics and the materials institutes